JashanPuri/splitkaro-assignment/README.md

 ### Steps to run postman collection

-Attached is a postman collection for above mentioned points.
+Attached is a postman collection for above mentioned points - Splitkaro-Assignment.postman_collection.json

 Import the collection to postman.